-We run simulations of a congested link using an NS2 simulator [19].
-We assume a simple dumbbell topology with N flows going through the congested link.
-We further assume that the congested link corresponds to an output of an outputqueued switch.
+In this section, we run simulations of a congested link using an NS2 simulator [29].
+We assume an N-to-1 topology with a shared congested link, similar to the topology presented in [3], with N sources sending N flows through the congested link to a shared destination.
+We further assume that the congested link corresponds to an output of an output-queued switch.

-We successively simulate the effects of HCF on short-flow throughput collapse and on long-flow starvation.
+We successively simulate the effects of HCF on on long-flow starvation and on short-flow throughput collapse.
 We then analyze the impact of changing the HCF parameters, and finally check mixes of short and long flows.

 We attempt to provide some intuition for all these simulations.
-Yet, note that the reasons behind data center fairness problems such as the TCP incast are often hard to model because of the complex interactions involved [1], [2], [5].
+Yet, note that the reasons behind data center fairness problems such as the TCP incast are often hard to model because of the complex interactions involved [1, 2, 5].